Map and records search: Archdiocese of Hobart

 The Archdiocese of Hobart is now able to preserve information and work with better site management via the digitisation of Tasmania’s cemetery records.
 Paul explains that once it’s set up, the management and updating of plots and records is simple.

 “Half a dozen clicks and you’ve updated the record,” he explains, adding that it literally takes only two minutes to do so.
 Due to the simplicity and power of the system, Paul is also happy to know that two different families won’t have to compete for the same plot, as has been known to occur in the past, since certificates are instantly available.
 With his first-hand experience, he touts the software as reliable, stable, and even exciting to use.
 If help was needed, Paul finds that Chronicle’s support team gets results.
 Some small issues might have taken a while to sort out, but Chronicle’s Andi gets the job done quickly.

 Now, the Tasmanian community is able to learn about and share their community legacy or reserve a plot or service, while their cemetery managers are able to work with an online process accessible from anywhere, without the need to open old books and paper maps.
 Stories of deceased community members can be added easily to their digital burial plot, as the William Dunne Monument at Colebrook Cemetery so wonderfully illustrates.
-If you want to know more about managing multiple cemeteries under one management tool, click here to discuss the tailored steps, or more case studies with our digital cemetery consultants.
+If you want to know more about managing multiple cemeteries under one management tool, click here to discuss the tailored steps with our digital cemetery consultants.